 Spiritual growth for Unitarian Universalists is…

-…learning to live into our seven principles daily.
+…learning to live into our eight principles daily.

 …about increasing the spaciousness and capacity of our souls to do the work of love.